Start Here

 3rd June - Metamorphosis and transformation

-4th June - reproduction
+4th June - reproduction and replication

-5th June - Blooming and fruiting
+5th June - Fruiting and dispersal

 6th June - decay and decomposition